 Whether or not you take probiotic supplements, your body already produces probiotics in your digestive system through the foods you eat.
 This is why a balanced diet that includes prebiotic and probiotic foods is integral to overall health.

-But the reality is that not everyone eats enough whole, high-fiber, probiotic-rich foods on a consistent basis to maintain balanced gut bacteria.
+But the reality is that not everyone eats enough whole, high-fiber, probiotic-rich foods consistently to maintain balanced gut bacteria.

-Highly processed snacks, meat products, and sugary treats are a go-to convenience for many people, thus making it a challenge to attain, maintain, and restore a strong gut.
+Nutrient-poor snacks, processed meat products, and sugary treats are a go-to convenience for many people, thus making it a challenge to attain, maintain, and restore a strong, healthy gut.

-Indeed, taking probiotic supplements might be useful for many people who are already generally healthy, but it's not good for everyone.
+Indeed, taking probiotic supplements might be useful for many people who are trying to address particular health problems, but they may not be good for everyone.
+Probiotics also need to be chosen appropriately by the strain (not the species) for a particular, indicated cause.

 Older adults and those who have a weakened immune system caused by illness or medication, leaky gut, or other critical condition run the risk of severe infection and can have severe allergic reactions from too much probiotic bacteria.
 (Fijan 2014)